- Travel and Places»

 Take a guided tour on a mule-drawn (not horses) carriage ride through the city streets of New Orleans.
 These carriage rides can be found lining the street and waiting for eager customers to hop aboard in front of Jackson Square (on Decatur Street in New Orleans).
 There are so many different companies to choose from.
 We went with Royal Carriages and were so enchanted by the wonderful driver and mule team!

-- Carriage Ride: Drawn by a handsome well-dressed mule.
+- Carriage rides are typically drawn by a handsome well-dressed mule.

-- Canopy The carriage is covered to protect riders from sun and rain.
+- Carriages are covered to protect riders from sun and rain.

-- Theme: Tour types: Haunted, History, French Quarter, Private, etc...
+- Tour themes: Haunted, History, French Quarter, Private, etc...

-- Location: Carriages may be boarded near Jackson Sq.
-(Decatur St).
+- Carriages may be boarded in front of Jackson Square on Decatur St.

-- Duration: 30 minutes or 1 hour (depending on availability).
+- Carriage rides run 30 minutes or 1 hour depending on availability.

 Address: Carriage pickup at 700 Decatur Street

-(check-in at booth on location, if purchased online).
+(check-in at the booth on location, if purchased online).